mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 {{<img src="41-views.webp" max-width="650px" has-border="true" caption="*Aardvark'd*currently has only 41 views [on YouTube](https://www.youtube.com/watch?v=YbrkZ07LKbk)">}}

 _Aardvark'd_ follows four college interns at Fog Creek as they design, implement, and launch a completely new software product.
-As a documentary, it's mediocre, but as a time capsule of independent tech industry in 2005, it's great!
+As a documentary, it's disappointing, but as a time capsule of the indie software industry in 2005, it's great!

-I watched the documentary for the first time, and I went down a bit of a rabbit hole researching what happened to all the subjects of the documentary 18 years later.

 ## What was going on in 2005?